techsenger/tabpanepro/README.md

 ## Overview <a name="overview"></a>

-Techsenger TabPanePro is a lightweight library that extends the standard `TabPane` in JavaFX with a set of practical enhancements addressing common needs in real-world applications.
-To develop the library, we used the standard TabPaneSkin, carefully extracted from the OpenJFX project along with a minimal set of required classes.
+Techsenger TabPanePro is a lightweight JavaFX library that extends the standard TabPane with practical features such as custom control areas, tab drag-and-drop with edge scrolling, a tab scrollbar, and more.
+The library is built on top of the standard TabPaneSkin, carefully extracted from the OpenJFX project along with a minimal set of required classes.

 ## Demo <a name="demo"></a>